-A significant upgrade to the Rapid Update Cycle with 20-km resolution and major improvements to analysis and forecast model (RUC20) is being implemented operationally at NCEP in April 2002.
+A significant upgrade to the Rapid Update Cycle with 20-km resolution and major improvements to analysis and forecast model (RUC20) was implemented operationally at NCEP on 17 April 2002.
 Results of statistical and case study (not shown here but to be shown at the conference) intercomparisons between the RUC20 and previous 40-km RUC-2 (RUC40) indicate that these improvements result in improved forecasts of wind, temperature, and moisture at upper levels and at the surface for wind, temperature and precipitation.
-The RUC20 will thus provide improved weather guidance for aviation operations both at the surface and above the surface.
+The RUC20 thus provides improved weather guidance both at the surface and above the surface.